hieuvp/learning-python/advanced-tutorials/list-comprehensions/README.md

 WORDS = SENTENCE.split()

-# Create a list of integers which specify the length of each word in a certain sentence,
+# Create a list of integers
+# which specify the length of each word in a certain sentence,
 # but only if the word is not the word "the"
 word_lengths = []
 for word in WORDS:
     if word != "the":
         word_lengths.append(len(word))
+print()
 print(WORDS)
 print(word_lengths)

+# When using a "List Comprehension", we could simplify this process
+word_lengths = [len(word) for word in WORDS if word != "the"]
 print()

-# When using a "List Comprehension",
-# we could simplify this process to this notation:

-word_lengths = [len(word) for word in WORDS if word != "the"]
 print(WORDS)
 print(word_lengths)
 ```